araujo88/design-patterns-in-go/README.md

 - **Proxy**: Provides a surrogate or placeholder for another object to control access to it.
 - **Bridge**: Decouples an abstraction from its implementation so that the two can vary independently.
 - **Flyweight**: Uses sharing to support large numbers of fine-grained objects efficiently.
-- **Service Locator**: Used to encapsulate the processes involved in obtaining a service with a strong abstraction layer.
-- **Data Access Object (DAO)**: Used to separate the logic that retrieves data from a database from the business logic of the application.

 ### Behavioral Patterns